munners17/python-flask-app/README.md

 Bootstrap has changed the default header elements (h1 in this case).

-Let's override the Bootstrap styling with our own:
+Let's override the Bootstrap styling with our own.
+Paste the following after the </head> tag to define our own CSS rules for the body and h1 elements:

 ```
 <!-- Create our own custom CSS -->